CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_aws_account.md

 - `log_ingestion_s3_bucket_name` (String) S3 bucket name for CloudTrail log ingestion when log_ingestion_method is 's3'.
 Required when using S3 method
 - `log_ingestion_s3_bucket_prefix` (String) Optional S3 bucket prefix (a prefix used for filter log files with the prefix present in their key) for CloudTrail logs when log_ingestion_method is 's3'
 - `log_ingestion_sns_topic_arn` (String) SNS topic ARN for S3 CloudTrail log notifications when log_ingestion_method is 's3'.
 Required when using S3 method
 - `regions` (List of String) List of AWS regions for Real-Time Visibility and Detection.
-Set to ['all'] to ingest events from all regions, or specify a list of specific regions
+If not specified, defaults to all regions
 - `use_existing_cloudtrail` (Boolean) Set to true if a CloudTrail already exists